hulu7/Angular2-Webpack/README.md

 # angular2-webpack by [@hulu7](https://github.com/hulu7) (Chinese & English)

 A complete, yet simple, starter for Angular v2+ using Webpack.
+We are plan to update it to latest Angular V6.0

 This seed repo serves as an Angular starter for anyone looking to get up and running with Angular and TypeScript fast.
 Using [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.
 * Best practices in file and application organization for [Angular](https://angular.io/).